Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-RGB objects

 \subsection{J053930.60-702248.5}

-This object is classified as a post-RGB shell source by KWVW15, with T$_{\rm eff}$ = 4315 K, log\,$g$ = 0.5 and [Fe/H] = $-$0.9.
-We used a Kurucz stellar atmosphere model with T$_{\rm eff}$ = 4250 K , log\,$g$ = 0.5 , [Fe/H] = $-$1.0 for modeling the SED of this object.
-A fit to the optical and IR fluxes could be obtained using T$_{\rm d}$ = 300K, MRN grain size distribution (a$_{\rm min}$ = 0.005$\micron$, a$_{\rm max}$ = 0.25$\micron$), $\tau$=0.7 and Y = 10 (Fig.\,\ref{J053930}).
-Figs.\,\ref{J053930_temp} $-$ \ref{J053930_thick}, show the effects of varying the temperature at the inner boundary of the dust shell (T$_{\rm d}$), the optical depth, ($\tau$), grain sizes (a$_{\rm min}$, a$_{\rm max}$) and shell thickness (Y).
-The fit at MIPS band 1 (24 $\micron$, Fig.\,\ref{J053930_thick}) suggests that Y = 10 may be taken as a lower limit for the shell thickness.
+This object is classified as a post-RGB shell source by KWVW15, with $T_{\mathrm eff}$ = 4315K, log\,$g$ = 0.5 and $[Fe/H]$ = $-$0.9.
+We used a Kurucz stellar atmosphere model with $T_{\mathrm eff}$ = 4250 K , log\,$g$ = 0.5 , $[Fe/H]$ = $-$1.0 for modeling the SED of this object.
+A fit to the optical and IR fluxes could be obtained using $T_{\mathrm d}$ (in) = 300 K, MRN grain size distribution, $\tau$ = 0.7 and $Y$ = 10 (Fig. 5.1; $\chi^{2}$ = 30.4).
+Figs. 5.2 $-$ 5.5, show the effects of varying $T_{\mathrm d}$(in), $\tau$, grain sizes and $Y$.
+We find that the reduced chi-square is least for a modified MRN grain size distribution, $a_{\mathrm min}$ = 0.005 $\micron$ and $a_{\mathrm max}$ = 0.50 $\micron$ (Table\,\ref{mod-tbl}, Fig. 5.4).
+Visual inspection of the model plot in this case reveals that this is due to better agreement with ALLWISE W4$^{\prime}$ data.
+However, the latter model shows a mismatch with the IRAC4\,(8$\micron$) flux.
+Hence, we adopt the model with standard MRN grain size distribution as the best-fit.
+For the same reason, we also reject the model with $\tau$ = 0.8 (Fig. 5.3) even though the model has a lower chi-square value than our adopted best-fit.
 Since a single shell model provided satisfactory fits to the optical and IR fluxes, we did not try a two-component model for this star.